calebamiles/kubernetes-reviewers-configuration/README.md

 #### magic behavior

-an agreement to review path `/` will accept all automatic path attributions
+an agreement to review path `/` will accept all automatic path attributions, the same behavior will be enforced when blacklisting paths for consistency